-The JPB's forecasted electrification substantial completion date for the BBII contract in the MPS March update did not change.
+The JPB's forecasted electrification substantial completion date for the BBII contract in the MPS April update remains the same.
 JPB is working with BBII to improve progress on both the signals system, which lags behind baseline productivity level, and traction power facilities, which continue to progress at a slow rate.

-The forecasted revenue service date (RSD) is now December 9, 2022.
-However, this date is subject to change in the future upon conclusion of the mediation process between JPB and BBII.
+The forecasted revenue service date (RSD) remains December 9, 2022.
+However, this date is subject to change in the future upon the conclusion of the mediation process between JPB and BBII.